harenbergsd/ett-vid-clipper/README.md

 Other options to consider:
 * Use `--starttime <x>` to specify that you only want to gather clips after x seconds.
 For instance, you probably don't want to include any warmup before a match.
 * If things are not working well, try tweaking the `--delta` options.
 These affect the sound detection aspect.

+### Inconsistent Version Error

+If you get an error like:
+> InconsistentVersionWarning: Trying to unpickle estimator DecisionTreeClassifier from version 1.6.1 when using version 1.3.2.

+then you can rerun the training yourself to produce an updated `model.pkl` file.
+To do that, just run `python train.py`, it might take a few minutes.

 ## How it Works